beejjorgensen/bgc/src/bgc_part_5300_man_stdlib.md

 When you're done using the memory region, be sure to free it with a call to [`free()`](#man-free).

+Don't pass in `0` for the size.
+It probably won't do anything you want.

 In case you're wondering, all dynamically-allocated memory is automatically freed by the system when the program ends.
 That said, it's considered to be _Good Form_ to explicitly `free()` everything you